Trol1face/DSP_FastStart/README.md

 This mod alternates your starting inventory (10 copper and iron bars) to something else.
 3 options right now.
 It is not like super balanced but i don't think that **enough** is somehow OP.
 Huge is huge, thats why it called huge.

+Every option has 30 magnetic coils, 40 circuit boards and 20 gears for early techs (electromagnetism, metallurgy, matrix, assembling and logistics) to skip manual digging/crafting and unlock basic building tools.

+There is also an option in config that will add 300 blue matrixes to starting equip for fast drones speed+count research if you don't like their starting speed. *Personally i don't*

 #### few

 Gives a very few machines to reduce this manual stage a bit.

 ![few](https://raw.githubusercontent.com/Trol1face/DSP_FastStart/main/images/few.png)

+Researching early techs rewards you with buildings, so for **few** its more likely 3 miners, 4 smelters and a couple more belts&sorters.

 #### enough